Iași: Topography

-Located in the North-East of Romania, at the contact between the Jijia Plain and the Bârlad Plateau, Iași used to be the crossroads place of the historic trade routes that passed through Moldavia coming from the Kingdom of Poland, Habsburg monarchy, Tsardom of Russia, and Constantinople.
+Located in northeastern Romania, at the contact between the Jijia Plain and the Bârlad Plateau, Iași used to be the crossroads place of the historic trade routes that passed through Moldavia coming from the Kingdom of Poland, Habsburg monarchy, Tsardom of Russia, and Constantinople.

 The city lies on the Bahlui River valley, a tributary of the Jijia River (tributary of the Prut River).
 The surrounding country is one of uplands and woods, featuring monasteries and parks.
 Iași itself stands amid vineyards and gardens, partly on hills, partly in the in-between valley.

 The central part of the city is located on the 25 m fluvial terrace of the Bahlui River (the so-called Palat Terrace).
 From this nucleus, the city evolved after the medieval times toward south and north on the Bahlui River floodplain and on the adjacent hills.
 The southern part of the city lies on the Iași Ridge (Coasta Iașilor) (the northernmost hill of the Bârlad Plateau).
 Considering the present day extension of the administrative boundaries, the city territory has an altitudinal extension of 320 m, between the 34.5 m a.s.l.
 (113.19 ft) in the Bahlui River floodplain, at the Holboca bridge, and 354.77 m a.s.l.
 (1,163.94 ft), at the edge of the Repedea Hill.

 It is a common belief that Iași is built on seven hills (coline): Breazu, Bucium, Cetățuia, Copou, Galata, Repedea and Șorogari, thus triggering comparisons with Rome.